-The Fire Hall was built in 1914, at which time the community had purchased a Waterous 1912 Gasoline Fire pump, which was in service for the town until 1958 when it was replaced by a modern fire truck.
+The Fire Hall was built in 1914, at which time the community had purchased a Waterous 1912 Gasoline Fire pump.
+The fire pump was in service until 1958, when it was replaced by a modern fire truck.

-The Fire Hall Building served many purposes over the years.
-In the early years, village council meetings were held there.
-The village constable had a small living quarters in the back of the building and kept the building heated.
+The Fire Hall Building served many purposes.
+In the early years, the Village council meetings were held there.
+The village constable had a small living quarter in the back of the building and kept the building heated.
 One room served as a provincial court house.
 One of the cells was used as a dog pound, with the door still showing the evidence of a dog attempting to chew his way out.
 The prison cells are still in their original state.
-In later years, office space was occupied by RCMP.
-The public library was also housed in the building for a number of years, as well as a barber shop.
+In later years, the office space was occupied by RCMP.
+The public library was also housed in the building for several years, along with a barbershop.

-The last man to be hanged in Alberta was held in the cell of the Bashaw Fire Hall, after he was captured approximately one half mile south of Bashaw.
+The last man to be hanged in Alberta was held in the Bashaw Fire Hall after he was captured approximately one-half mile south of Bashaw.

 We invite and encourage anyone with any information and/or artifacts that would complement our museum to please contact us.

-You can read more on the Bashaw Fire Hall at historicplaces.ca.
+You can read more on the Bashaw Fire Hall.

 The Fire Hall Museum is open Wednesday to Saturday from 10:00 am-4:00 pm during the summer months.